 The boat is a Fifie.
 A traditional Scottish fishing boat used by fishermen who lived and worked in Crail.
 Tastefully drawn, the illustration is a nod to the heritage of Crail and the east coast of Fife.

 Drawings were provided and I checked the artwork.
 The gable and south facing wall signs were scaled within the maximum dimensions and sent to Nicholas and Damon for proofing.
-Once the scaled artwork was approved, I scheduled the project.
+Once the scaled artwork was approved, I scheduled our project.

 Wall graphics on rough surfaces are often painted.
 Fixed panels and direct vinyl application are also options, but the advantages of using paint for this project were twofold.